eugenia1984/english/glossary.md

 ##  <img width="28" height="28" src="https://img.icons8.com/emoji/28/united-kingdom-emoji.png" alt="united-kingdom-emoji"/> D

+- **daily**: means something that happens every day.
+For example: I read the news daily means I read the news every day. **daily activities**: refer to the things that people do on a regular basis in their everyday lives, such as eating, working, studying, or exercising.

 - **desk**: is often the central part of one's workspace, especially in an office setting.
 People typically use it to set up their computers, write, read, and do other work-related tasks.

+- **develop**: means to make or create something, especially something new.
+For example, someone might develop a new game or a website.

 - **down the street**: means further along the street or a short distance away on the same street.